-There’s something strangely captivating about slicing into a Käsekrainer and seeing hot, melted cheese ooze or squirt out.
+There’s something strangely captivating about slicing into one of these delights and seeing hot, melted cheese ooze or squirt out.

 In fact, if you’re not careful, a sufficiently-distressed Käsekrainer can propel hot fat huge distances, necessitating the wearing of protective goggles and clothes normally seen in radiation labs.
 Which is why some places cut it up for you before serving.

 You may find locals describing this traditional sausage variety as an Eitrige, from the German word “eitrig” which means ulcerous or pus-filled.
 A rather unpleasant description, but understandable when you see cheese seeping out of a sliced Käsekrainer.

 (There is some debate as to whether this term is a real Viennese one, or was invented to impress/scare tourists.)